Know your rights | Labour Court Dubai

 To file a case at the Labour Court in Dubai, you need to follow these steps:

-- Make sure that you have a valid UAE ID, confirmation of address, and other required documents before you file a case at the Labour Court in Dubai.
+- Make sure you have a valid UAE ID, address confirmation, and other required documents before you file a case at the Labour Court in Dubai.

-- The case must be filed within 30 days from the date of dismissal or termination of services if it is covered by provisions of the Federal Law No. 8 of 1996.
+- The case must be filed within 30 days of dismissal or termination of services if it is covered by provisions of the Federal Law No. 8 of 1996.

 - The employee must provide reasons and evidence for his/her dismissal or termination of services with an employer by submitting copies of all relevant documents to support his/her claim for compensation for unfair dismissal/termination of services, including: